-The Dust Retainer is a cotton sleeve designed to slip over the standard 1-1/4" PVC probe.
-The presence of residual dust from tablets or pellets of this product in treated raw agricultural commodities normally presents no problems of toxicity or sanitation.
+The FUMI-SLEEVE Dust Retainer is a cotton sleeve designed to slip over the standard $1\frac{1}{2}$ PVC probe.
+Contact DEGESCH AMERICA, INC. for more information regarding these sleeves.

+The presence of residual dust from spent PHOSTOXIN® tablets or pellets in treated raw agricultural commodities normally presents no problems of toxicity or sanitation.
 Nevertheless, where it is specified that no tablets or pellets can be placed directly into the commodity during fumigation, conduct the fumigation in the normal manner following the directions below:

 - 1. Determine the structure can be made sufficiently tight by sealing all vents, windows, cracks or other openings. - 2.
-Determine if the structure is in an area where leakage during fumigation or aeration would affect nearby workers or bystanders if concentrations were above the permitted exposure levels.

-- 3. Develop an appropriate Fumigation Management Plan.
+Determine if the structure is in an area where leakage during fumigation or aeration would affect nearby workers or bystanders if concentrations were above the permitted exposure levels. - 3.
+Develop an appropriate Fumigation Management Plan.
 (Refer to Fumigation Management Plan guidelines.) - 4.
 Using the Applicator's Manual, determine the dosage and appropriate number of probings to be used. - 5.
-The dust retainer is slipped over the standard 1-1/4" PVC probe. - 6.
+The FUMI-SLEEVE dust retainer is slipped over the standard 1-1/4" PVC probe. - 6.
 The probe with dust retainer is then inserted into the commodity. - 7.
 As the probe is withdrawn, leaving the dust retainer in the commodity, the appropriate number of tablets or pellets is poured into the probe. - 8.
-After the probe is completely removed, leaving the dust retainer containing the tablets or pellets in the commodity, tie off the top of the retention sleeve in a common overhand knot.
+After the probe is completely removed, leaving the dust retainer containing the tablets or pellets in the commodity, tie off the top of the retainer in a common overhand knot.
 If probing is not required, the closed sleeve may be placed on the surface of the commodity. - 9.
-Post the structure (ship hold, barge, container on the ship, railcar, other piggyback structure) with appropriate warning signs as well as a sign showing the number of dust retainers used. - 10.
-On completion of fumigation remove all retainers from the treated commodity and transport in a well-ventilated container to the disposal site. - 11.
-Disposal - a.
-The entire dust retainer and residue can be buried following disposal instructions found elsewhere in this manual. - b.
-Or the residual dust may be emptied from the sleeve and disposed of according to instructions found under disposal instructions in "DIRECTIONS FOR DISPOSAL OF RESIDUAL DUST FROM THIS PRODUCT" in the "STORAGE AND DISPOSAL" section of this manual. - c.
+Post the structure (ship hold, barge, container on the ship, railcar, other piggyback structure) with appropriate warning signs as well as a sign showing the number of FUMI-SLEEVE dust retainers used. - 10.
+On completion of fumigation, remove all retainers from the treated commodity and transport in a well-ventilated container to disposal site. - 11.
+Disposal: - a.
+The entire dust retainer and residue can be buried following disposal instructions found elsewhere in this manual.

+- b.
+Or the residual dust may be emptied from the sleeve and disposed of according to instructions found under disposal instructions in Section 28.3 of this manual. - c.
 It is not recommended that you reuse the sleeve.